In the span of 48 hours, New Zealand Warriors halfback Luke Metcalf has made trips to meet with two NRL clubs to discuss his future.

 Having been given the Warriors' blessing to explore his options after signalling his desire to depart the club, Metcalf has kicked off his recruitment tour.

-According to The Daily Telegraph, the playmaker has met with the Canterbury Bulldogs and the St George Illawarra Dragons.
+It was reported by The Daily Telegraph that the playmaker met with the Canterbury Bulldogs and the St George Illawarra Dragons, and that those two clubs were pursuing the 27-year-old.

 This isn't the first time the Dragons have circled Metcalf.